mosop/cli/README.md

 #### Unparsed Arguments

 You may make a command that has arguments unparsed.
-For example, "exec" command internally executes another command.
+For example, "exec" command internally executes another command and passes unparsed arguments to the other command.
 If you still need to display unparsed arguments in a title, use the `Help.unparsed_args` method.

 ```crystal
 class Exec < Cli::Command